 Rif Mountains are stunning!
 The scenery around them is also pretty amazing.
-I dare to say Rif are even more impressive than the regions of Atlas Mountains we explored during the last day of our Moroccan trip.
+I dare to say Rif Mountains are even more impressive than the regions of the Atlas Mountains we explored during the last day of our Moroccan trip.

 The road to Chefchaouen is not just about landscapes that leave you in awe, but also about diving into the raw side of Morocco and admiring the beauty of its countryside life.